faasm/experiment-openmp/README.md

 ## Rebuilding the container

-You can rebuild the image with:
+You should only need to rebuild the container if you're adding an experiment or changing something related to compiling applications for Faasm.

+If you do need to, you can do so with:

 ```bash
 inv container